tlorans/ClimateRisks/docs/source/neoclassicalgrowth.md

-# Equilibrium Conditions for the Neoclassical Growth Model
+# Neoclassical Growth Model: Equilibrium Conditions

 We will follow the same systematic approach: